IMPORTANT SAFETY INFORMATION FOR XIAFLEX® (collagenase clostridium histolyticum)

 - Nerve injury or other serious injury of the hand.
+After finger procedures, some people developed tears in the skin (lacerations), and local skin and soft-tissue necrosis (death of skin cells).
+Some lacerations and necrosis required skin grafting, or other surgery including amputation.
 Call your healthcare provider right away if you get numbness, tingling, increased pain, or tears in the skin (laceration) in your treated finger or hand after your injection or after your follow-up visit

 - swollen face